Limited support for East Devon

-We're not currently able to provide detailed weekly summaries for East Devon Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for East Devon Council.
+Running the service is expensive, and we need to cover our costs.

 Poverty Working Panel - Monday, 24th June, 2024 10.00 am

-June 24, 2024 View on council website Watch video of meeting or read trancript
+June 24, 2024 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

 The Poverty Working Panel of East Devon Council met on Monday, 24 June 2024, to discuss updates to the terms of reference, the work programme for 2024-2025, timelines for updating the poverty strategy, and the potential for a voluntary sector anti-poverty event.
 Key decisions included approving the updated terms of reference and the work programme, as well as planning for an anti-poverty event in the autumn.